 Many of us, myself included, spend a lot of time at our computers, reading books, watching TV, planning what we are going to do and thinking about what we have already done.
 I know from my own experience that I spend very little time in the real world.
 Even when I am eating or having a shower my mind is generally on something else.
 I am addicted to this vague thinking in the same way that some people are addicted to drugs or tobacco and I don’t think any kind of addiction is good for you.

 Of course it’s almost impossible to stop all random thoughts from entering your head and carrying you off to La-La land.
 Habit and the human condition see to that.
-And when all is said and done we probably evolved big brains for some reason or other.
+And when all is said and done, we probably evolved big brains for some reason or other.
 Maybe it was to help us ruminate.
-Even so, maybe it’s not necessary to be lost in thought every single minute of the day.
+Even so, perhaps it’s not necessary to be lost in thought every single minute of the day.

 Not long ago, about the closing in of an evening in autumn, I sat at the large bow window of the D—- Coffee-House in London.
 For some months I had been ill in health, but was now convalescent, and, with returning strength, found myself in one of those happy moods which are so precisely the converse of ennui – moods of the keenest appetency, when the film from the mental vision departs and the intellect, electrified, surpasses as greatly its every-day condition, as does the vivid yet candid reason of Leibnitz, the mad and flimsy rhetoric of Gorgias.
 Merely to breathe was enjoyment; and I derived positive pleasure even from many of the legitimate sources of pain.
 I felt a calm but inquisitive interest in every thing.
 With a cigar in my mouth and a newspaper in my lap, I had been amusing myself for the greater part of the afternoon, now in poring over advertisements, now in observing the promiscuous company in the room, and now in peering through the smoky panes into the street.

-Of course, such moods can’t last but it may still be worth cultivating them as much as possible.
+Of course, such moods can’t last yet it may still be worth cultivating them as much as possible.
 After all, what else are you going to do?
 Read another book?
 Watch one more film?